 8. Stay on Top of Pricing

-A smart pricing strategy is one of the best ways you can fill vacancies faster.
+A smart pricing strategy is one of the best ways you can fill vacancies faster and maximize profits.
 If your properties are priced too high, you run the risk of losing to the competition.
 Too low, and your ROI will suffer.

 Many property managers still call around for rental comparisons within their area to find an accurate price.
 A revenue management system with a sophisticated pricing algorithm can do this for you (and give you more accurate data).
 By pairing your rental units against comparable units in the area, these tools will tell you if you should raise or lower your rent for your properties.

 If you’re comparing your property to others on the market, make sure you only compare your units to those that are similar.
 Additionally, your pricing should reflect property amenities, nearby attractions, and any updates you’ve made in the past year — and of course, current market conditions.